ua-snap/data-distribution/README.md

 ### Running the harvester

 Before you can create a harvester instance, you need to have at least one organization defined.
-Go to the Organizations menu at the top of the screen and create one named 'snap'.
+Log into CKAN's web interface with the admin user you created earlier, then go to the Organizations menu at the top of the screen and create one named 'snap'.

-Go to `localhost:5000/harvest` and configure a new harvest job:
+As a logged in admin user, go to `localhost:5000/harvest` and configure a new harvest job:

  * URL: https://athena.snap.uaf.edu/geonetwork/srv/en/csw?request=GetCapabilities&service=CSW
  * Source Type: SNAP GeoNetwork Instance